 Although he has been writing since he could form letters with crayons, Isaac has always considered himself a private man, publishing none of his horror work until January 2013, when he released the digital short story “Nobody Was Here”.

 You can find Isaac’s books on Amazon.com, as well as most other e-book retail outlets.
 He likes to write shorter works–stuff you can read in one sitting.
-He might produce a longer novel one day.
-It’s certainly not out of the question, although writing a novel is neither a goal nor a dream for Isaac.
-He does enjoy reading them, though.
+As of 2019, he’s become more novel focused, although more short tales are always in the works.

 Many of the questions and answers below are from Isaac’s Smashwords interview.
 The interview in its entirety can be found at smashwords.com.